SilviaSaverino/readersangle-Front-end/README.md

 ## Deployment:

+### Initializing the Reader's Angle Project:

+To kickstart the Reader's Angle project, I decided to utilize the Moments walkthrough as a framework.
+However, due to recent updates in React, Bootstrap, and react-router-dom, which introduced some breaking changes, I opted to employ the starting template provided by Code Institute.
+This template served as a solid foundation, allowing me to seamlessly integrate any additional libraries required throughout the development process.

+To initialize the project, I followed these steps:

+- Created a new GitHub repository named "readers-angle" to serve as the central hub for the project's source code.
+- Established a GitPod workspace by clicking the GitPod button within the repository, providing a convenient and efficient development environment.
+- Within the GitPod workspace, I opened the terminal and executed the following command:

+"""
+npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm
+"""

+This command generated an empty React application with all the necessary libraries used in the Moments template already installed, ensuring a smooth development experience.

+During the usage of the template, I observed certain details in the settings files.
+For example, the package.json file indicated the app name as "moments".
+However, it's important to note that this difference doesn't create any practical issues or affect the project's functionality in any way.
+Rest assured, everything is still working as intended.

+### Deployment:

+To make the Reader's Angle application available to users, I deployed it on the Heroku platform.
+Here's a breakdown of the deployment process:

+- Logged into Heroku or created a new account, if needed, to access the deployment features.
+- Navigated to the Heroku dashboard and selected "New" from the dropdown menu, choosing "Create new app".
+- Assigned the app the name "readers-angle" and selected the desired hosting region.
+- After creating the app, I proceeded to the "Deploy" tab within the Heroku interface.
+- Within the "Deployment method" section, I opted for the "GitHub" option, streamlining the deployment process by integrating with the project's GitHub repository.
+- Searched for and selected the correct repository ("readers-angle") from the available options, establishing a seamless connection between Heroku and the project's source code.
+- Finally, in the "Manual deploy" section, I selected the desired branch and initiated the deployment by clicking the "Deploy Branch" button.

+Following these steps ensured that the Reader's Angle project was appropriately initialized and deployed on Heroku, making it easily accessible to users via the web.

 ## Credits:
 To complete this website, I relied on various external sources for guidance and resources.
 Here's a list of some of them and how I utilized them: